ghazthiskc19/CRUD-BASIS-DATA/README.md

 ## Verifying Database Connection (Optional)

-If you encounter database connection issues, you can use the ODBC Data Source Administrator tool to verify that the ODBC Driver is installed and can connect to the database server:
+If you encounter database connection issues after configuring your local database, you can use the ODBC Data Source Administrator tool to verify that the ODBC Driver is installed and can connect to your local database server:

 1.  **Open ODBC Data Source Administrator**:
     - Press `Windows key + R`, type `odbcad32.exe`, and press Enter.